dylanpinn/FIT3003/lectures/lecture-04.md

   - What location it is from
   - What product it is associated with
   - What promotion it is associated with
-- Often talk about information spaces ascubes, hyper cubesorn-cubes.
+- Often talk about information spaces as cubes, hyper cubes or n-cubes.

 ### Dimensional Models

 - A one-dimensional informational space:

   ![](https://i.loli.net/2019/10/29/La68xb7gOwK39WB.png)

 - A two-dimensional information space:

   ![](https://tva1.sinaimg.cn/large/006y8mN6ly1g8eyss7xlrj30sg0fe0vf.jpg)

 - A three-dimensional information space:

   ![](https://tva1.sinaimg.cn/large/006y8mN6ly1g8eytu8p0aj30sg0d7n1h.jpg)

 ### Extracting Data: Slicing and Dicing